The Church of Jesus – Offices, Duties and Organization

 So God does neither favor men nor women; women and men are worth the same.

-Deborah was a prophetess and judged the people of Israel (Judges 4:4); she was the leader of the nation, similar to Moses before.
+Deborah was a prophetess and judged the people of Israel (Judges 4:4); she was the leader of the nation (Judges 5:7), similar to Moses before.
 In the Old Testament, some other prophetesses were mentioned, namely Miriam (Ex 15:20), Huldah (2Kgs 22:14; 2Chr 34:22) and Noadiah (Neh 6:14).
 Furthermore, Isaiah wrote of a prophetess without mentioning her name (Isa 8:3).
 In the New Testament we read about the prophetess Anna (Lk 2:36).
 Paul greeted the outstanding apostle Junia (Rom 16:7) and Junia was probably a woman, but this is controversial.

 In some cases, God appointed women to prominent positions; with Deborah, he even chose a woman to be the leader of the entire nation of Israel (Judges 4:4).
 Note that it is also written: